TeachBooks/mirror_computational_modelling/book/constitutive_modelling/discrete_smeared_cracking.md

 \mathbf{D}_{ns}^s = \myMat{\frac{\mu E}{1 - \nu^2 \mu} & \frac{\nu \mu E}{1 - \nu^2 \mu} & 0\\ \frac{\nu \mu E}{1 - \nu^2 \mu} & \frac{E}{1 - \nu^2 \mu} & 0\\ 0 & 0 & \beta G}
 $$(D_ns_Bazant)

+Crack models as discussed in the preceding section are based on total strain concepts.
+An injective relation is assumed between the stress $\sigma$ and the total strain $\varepsilon$.
+This approach has two major disadvantages.
+Firstly, it is impossible to properly combine cracking and other nonlinear phenomena (e.g. plasticity, creep, thermal effects) when a total relation is adopted between stress and strain.
+Secondly, the fixed-crack model as outlined in the preceding section assumes that, upon violation of the tension cut-off the direction of the crack plane is fixed.
+During subsequent loading shear strain may then arise along the crack plane, which, in turn, will lead to a build-up of shear stresses over the crack plane.
+When a softening model is used after cracking the residual normal stress that acts in a crack and the shear stress over the crack can cause principal values of the stress tensor that may exceed the tensile strength in a direction that is different from the normal to the existing crack plane.
+This rotation of principal stress axes and the subsequent possible violation of the tension cut-off criterion in a new direction can also not be dealt with properly in a total stress-strain relation.
+If we would transform the total stress-strain relation for the first crack to coordinate system of the second crack and then correct for proper stress-strain situation in the second crack, backtransformation to the coordinate system of the first crack shows that the correct stress-strain relation for the first crack is nog longer complied with.

+To overcome these difficulties a  model can be used in which the total strain is additively decomposed into a concrete part $\varepsilon^{co}$ and a cracking part $\varepsilon^{cr}$.
+In an incremental formulation we can write {eq}`inc_formulation`:

+$$
+\dot{\varepsilon} = \dot{\varepsilon}^{co} + \dot{\varepsilon}^{cr}
+$$(inc_formulation)

+As pointed out by de Borst and Nauta (1985)[^9] the crack strain rate $\dot{\varepsilon}^{cr}$ can again be composed of several contributions {eq}`cont_cr_strainrate`:

+$$
+\dot{\varepsilon}^{cr} = \dot{\varepsilon}_1^{cr} + \dot{\varepsilon}_2^{cr} + ...
+$$(cont_cr_strainrate)

+where $\dot{\varepsilon}_1^{cr}$ is the strain rate owing to a primary crack, $\dot{\varepsilon}_2^{cr}$ is the strain rate owing to a secondary crack and so on.

 ````{card}
 ### Additional preliminaries: Sherman-Morrison formula